sonejiMeet/TinySpacer/README.md

 2. Run it.
 3. Look for the numbered TinySpacer icon in the system tray.
 (If you dont see it, press on "show hidden icons" and drag the TinySpacer icon to taskbar) <img width="46" height="127" alt="image" src="https://github.com/user-attachments/assets/1fbfd8a6-7d0f-4f3a-9b04-f3442f1f2708" />

+## Hotkeys

+- `Alt + 1` … `Alt + 5`
+  Switch to workspace 1–5.
+  ##### Ex.
+You are in group 1 and want to move to group 3, just press `Alt + 3`

-4. Use `Alt + 1`–`5` to jump between groups, and `Alt + Shift + 1`–`5` to move the active window.
+- `Alt + Shift + 1` … `Alt + Shift + 5`
+  Move the current foreground window into workspace 1–5 and switch there.
+  ##### Ex.
+You are in group 1 and want to move focused/window to group 3, just press `Alt + Shift + 3`.
+This will "drag" selected window and keep it there.

+By default (when tinyspacer is launched) all currently opened windows will be attached to Group 1.

+## Exit
-To exit, right‑click the tray icon and choose “Exit TinySpacer”.
-This will also release ALL the windows.
+To exit, right‑click the tray icon (on taskbar) and choose “Exit TinySpacer”.
+This will also release **ALL** the windows that were scattered accross different groups!

 ## To Build run:
 ```
 ./build.bat
 ```

 TinySpacer is a single exe, a tray icon, and a couple of hotkeys.
 That’s it.
+Enjoy!